tommyhlw/Simple_SEMS_Dashboard/README.md

 ## Summary
 This project reads power series from the SEMS API and exposes them via `FastAPI` as time series.
-A simple single-page frontend displays the PCurve series for PV, Meter and House (PV − Meter), including live values, a chart, and CSV export.
+A simple single-page frontend displays the PCurve series for PV, Meter and House (PV − Meter), including live values, a chart, CSV export, and a rendered PNG snapshot endpoint for the mobile dashboard.

 ## Local Setup (virtual environment recommended)